Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/docs/integration/EMRProxyReqAndSpecs.md

 The following requirements outline the best practice for deploying the IRIS EMR Proxy application in your environment.

 ## Hardware/Server Platform
 ALL IRIS Proxy applications require minimal resources in terms of the hardware platform they are installed on.
-If your organization has virtual server resources readily available, this is generaally a good choice.
-In this case IRIS recommends using your prefered Windows image as the software has no special requirements.
+If your organization has virtual server resources readily available, this is generally a good choice.
+In this case IRIS recommends using your preferred Windows image as the software has no special requirements.

 ## Operating System